Lord's Resistance Army insurgency

-The Lord's Resistance Army insurgency is an ongoing guerrilla campaign waged by the Lord's Resistance Army (LRA) insurgent group since 1987.
-Currently, there is low-level LRA activity in the eastern Democratic Republic of the Congo and the Central African Republic.
-The movement is led by Joseph Kony, who proclaims himself the "spokesperson" of God and a spirit medium.
-It aims to overthrow Yoweri Museveni's Ugandan government and establish a theocratic state based on a version of the Ten Commandments and Acholi tradition.
+The Lord's Resistance Army insurgency is an ongoing conflict between the Lord's Resistance Army (LRA), a Ugandan militant religious extremist group, against the government of Uganda.
+Following the Ugandan Civil War, militant Joseph Kony formed the Lord's Resistance Army and launched an insurgency against the newly installed President Yoweri Museveni.
+The stated goal was to establish a Christian state based on the Ten Commandments.
+Currently, there is low-level LRA activity in eastern areas of the Democratic Republic of the Congo and the Central African Republic.
+Kony proclaims himself the 'spokesperson' of God and a spirit medium.

-The conflict, one of Africa's longest-running, has resulted in a humanitarian crisis.
+The insurgency has become one of Africa's longest conflicts and has resulted in a lasting humanitarian crisis.
 The LRA has been accused by the International Criminal Court of widespread human rights violations, including mutilation, torture, slavery, rape, the abduction of civilians, the use of child soldiers, and a number of massacres.
-By 2004, the LRA had abducted more than 20,000 children, 1.5 million civilians had been displaced, and an estimated 100,000 civilians were killed.
+By 2004, the LRA had abducted more than 20,000 children, caused the displacement of 1.5 million civilians, and killed an estimation of 100,000 civilians.

 Background

-The January 1986 overthrow of President Tito Okello, an ethnic Acholi, by the National Resistance Army (NRA) of south-west Uganda-born Yoweri Museveni marked a period of intense turmoil.
-The NRA committed a lot of atrocities against the people of Acholi.
-This act spurred some Acholis to resist.
-The Acholi are sometimes said to have feared the loss of their traditional dominance over the national military and were also concerned that the NRA would seek retribution for the brutal counterinsurgency, particularly the actions of the Ugandan Army in the Luwero triangle.
-By August of that year, a full-blown popular insurgency had developed in the northern regions that were occupied by the new government forces.
+The National Resistance Army (NRA), commanded by Yoweri Museveni, overthrew President Tito Okello in January 1986.
+In retaliation for the Ugandan Army's actions in the Luwero triangle, the NRA committed numerous acts of brutality against the Acholi.
+Fearing the loss of their customary dominance over the national military, some Acholis rebelled.
+By August, the northern districts held by the new government forces had erupted into a full-fledged popular insurrection.